phpDocumentor/phpDocumentor/docs/PSR.md

 ## 6. Inheritance

-PHPDoc's also have the ability to inherit information when the succeeding "Structural element" has a super-element (such as a super-class or a method with the same name in a super-class or implemented in a super-interface).
+PHPDoc's also have the ability to inherit information when the succeeding "Structural Element" has a super-element (such as a super-class or a method with the same name in a super-class or implemented in a super-interface).

 Every "Structural Element" MUST inherit the following PHPDoc parts by default: